opnfv/netready/docs/release/configguide/postinstall.rst

 ..
 Describe any component specific validation procedures necessary for your
 .. deployment tool in this section.

-As described in the `Gluon scenario description
-<../release_scenarios_os-odl-gluon-noha/index.html>`_, the Gluon framework
-consists of five software components.
+As described in the :ref:`Gluon scenario description <gluon-scenario>`, the Gluon framework consists of five software components.
 This section describes how to validate their successful installation.

 * **Gluon core plugin**: Check in the file ``/etc/neutron/neutron.conf`` that the Neutron core plugin is set to ``gluon``.